-One of the advantages of a cruise is that you can unpack your case when you board.
+One of the advantages of river cruising in Europe is that you can unpack your case when you board.
 I find packing cubes very convenient for keeping my clothes in order.
 There’s no reason why you can’t simply take your packing cubes out of your case, and pop them in a drawer.
-I’ve recently seen these roll up folders for underwear and accessories that can be easily hung in a wardrobe.
+I’ve recently seen these roll up folders for underwear and accessories that can be easily hung in a wardrobe:

-Dressing up a one bag packing list for a river cruise in Europe
+Dressing up a one bag packing list for river cruises in Europe

 So how do you achieve this without packing a separate wardrobe?

 I like to dress up my travelling wardrobe by careful selection of my basic items, as well as some simple, cheap and easy to pack tricks.
 The first thing to remember is that you are unlikely to need to pack “evening wear” as such unless you are on a very special trip.
+(Make sure to find out what to wear a cruise you book by seeking out forums and travellers’ reports).
 Pick items of clothing that are classic tones so you can accessorise with some colour to make them look different.
 Black, white or navy make good day to night pieces, as long as they fit with the colours you are choosing for your basic packing list.
 But there’s also no reason why you can’t go for something like a purple or red if you like a bit more colour.